Sebastiaan40/cyclops_paper/paper/draft.md

 We will analysis single simulation that contains boundaries and phase defects, and simple enough to visually confirm.

-Below we will give a qualitative description of our methods Readers who would like to reproduce our results are referred to this GitHub repository (LINK!!!), which contains the used code and some further explanation.

 ## Setup of the Simulation